Satvik07cse/Netflix-Data-Analysis-Project-/README.md

 There are outliers in the popularity column that need to be addressed or visualized carefully.

-The vote_average column should be categorized (e.g., low, medium, high) for better aggregation.
+The vote_average column should be categorized (e.g.,popular,average,below_avg,not_popular) for better aggregation.

 The genre column contains comma-separated values with white spaces that need cleaning and transformation for genre-wise grouping.